csound-flossmanual/csound-floss/book/03-a-initialization-and-performance-pass.md

 every control cycle.
 If your sample rate is 44100 and your ksmps=10, you will get 4410 new values per second!
 If you take this as pitch value for a note, you will hear nothing but a noisy jumping.
-If you want to have a moving pitch, you can use the&nbsp;
-[randomi](http://csound.com/docs/manual/randomi.html) variant
-of the k-rate random generator, which can reduce the number of new values per second, and interpolate between them.
+If you want to have a moving pitch, you can use the [randomi](http://csound.com/docs/manual/randomi.html) variant of the k-rate random generator, which can reduce the number of new values per second, and interpolate between them.